awsdocs/aws-control-tower-guide/doc_source/elective-guardrails.md

-# Elective Guardrails<a name="elective-guardrails"></a>
+# Elective guardrails<a name="elective-guardrails"></a>

 Elective guardrails enable you to lock down or track attempts at performing commonly restricted actions in an AWS enterprise environment\.
 These guardrails are not enabled by default, and can be disabled\.
-Following, you'll find a reference for each of the elective guardrails available in AWS Control Tower\.
+Following, you'll find a reference for the elective guardrails available in AWS Control Tower\.
+The elective guardrails specifically for data residency are collected into a separate section, [Guardrails that enhance data residency protection](data-residency-guardrails.md)\.

 **Topics**
 + [Disallow Changes to Encryption Configuration for Amazon S3 Buckets \[Previously: Enable Encryption at Rest for Log Archive\]](#log-archive-encryption-enabled)